quakeroatsgod/CS460-Project-2/README.md

 the thread will try to get the ready queue mutex.
 The mutex will be released after adding to the ready queue.
 ## How you switch between scheduling algorithms
 The arguments follow the same format as the assignment directions.
 It looks like this: `./bin/exec -alg [FCFS|SJF|PR|RR] [-quantum [integer(ms)]] -input [filename]`.
 You may do `-alg FCFS`, `-alg SJF`, `-alg PR`, or `-alg RR`.

 These selections then determine how nodes are chosen from the ready queue before performing a CPU burst, based on the algorithm specified.

+You may also use `make fcfs/pr/rr/sjf` to run an algorithm with the input file `input`.
 ## How you generate data for the required measurements
 - Avg.
 Waiting Time: The waiting time is measured by the cpu and io threads, and is calculated by taking the difference between the time a process entered the ready queue, and the time it runs a CPU burst; this ensures that it only calculates time in the ready queue.
 These numbers are added to a tally stored within